helabahria/trial-repo/docs/Blockchain deployment.md

 2. To Deploy smart contracts (token,campaign and oracle) in contract folder with [Remix](https://remix.ethereum.org) and [Metamask](https://metamask.io/) or [MEW](https://www.myetherwallet.com/):

-**1. create your file on Remix and paste your code there
+**create your file on Remix and paste your code there

 ![alt text](img/remix.png)

-**2. Compile your file.sol and check
+**Compile your file.sol and check

 <img src="img/compile.png" width="350" height="600">

-**3. To deploy your smart contract you should connect with your metamask account
+**To deploy your smart contract you should connect with your metamask account

 ![alt text](img/deploy.png)

-3. To create node, Web3 service provider with [Geth](https://geth.ethereum.org/),[openethereum](https://github.com/openethereum/openethereum) or [Infura](https://infura.io/) SaaS
+**To create node, Web3 service provider with [Geth](https://geth.ethereum.org/),[openethereum](https://github.com/openethereum/openethereum) or [Infura](https://infura.io/) SaaS

-**4. Create new Ethereum app
+**Create new Ethereum app

 ![alt text](img/createinfura.png)

-**5. Get node credentials from infura such as PROJECTID, PROJECT SECRET, and the endpoints that we can use to connect to infura node(https, wss)
+**Get node credentials from infura such as PROJECTID, PROJECT SECRET, and the endpoints that we can use to connect to infura node(https, wss)

 ![alt text](img/keysinfura.png)